FERPA for Students

 Are there any negative consequences to restricting the release of my directory information?

-After you graduate, APU could not confirm for a potential employer that you have completed your degree, without your advance written consent.
+If you restrict the release of directory information, after you graduate, APU could not confirm for a potential employer that you have completed your degree, without your advance written consent.
 Following your wish for full nondisclosure, APU could not even confirm that you had ever been a student.

 I have decided that I want to limit release of my directory information, but what if there is an emergency?

 It is important that we use the same definition of “emergency.”
 If your brother forgot to make a deposit into your checking account and needs to find you right away, that is not an emergency.
-However, if there is a dangerous fire or other safety situation, appropriate officials may be given your contact information.
+However, if there is a fire or other safety situation, appropriate officials may be given your contact information.

 Do I have any choices about which pieces of directory information I authorize to be released and which ones may not be released?